Available to 15- and 20-Month MBA Students

 Entrepreneurship is, at its core, a creative activity.
 It involves starting a new venture with an innovative idea — frequently for a market that currently does not exist.
-As a result, the MBA entrepreneurship concentration is built upon courses designed to help you tap into your creativity, and then translate your creative vision into a real business that not only produces wealth, but also allows you to express your personal values.
+As a result, the entrepreneurship concentration at the Pepperdine University Graziadio School of Business and Management is built upon MBA courses designed to help you tap into your creativity, and then translate your vision into a real business that not only produces wealth, but allows you to express your personal values.